logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 in the cloud.
 It integrates seamlessly with third-party platforms such as Databricks, SageMaker and KubeFlow.
 This guide shows how to set up [managed.hopsworks.ai](https://managed.hopsworks.ai) with your organization's AWS account.

+## Prerequisit
+To run the commands in this guide, you must have the AWS CLI installed and configured.
+See the [Getting started guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html) in the AWS CLI User Guide for more information.

+All the commands have unix-like quotation rules.
+These commands will need to be adapted to your terminal's quoting rules.
+See [Using quotation marks with strings](https://docs.aws.amazon.com/cli/v1/userguide/cli-usage-parameters-quoting-strings.html) in the AWS CLI User Guide .

 ## Step 1: Connecting your AWS account

 [Managed.hopsworks.ai](https://managed.hopsworks.ai) deploys Hopsworks clusters to your AWS account.
 To enable this you have to permit us to do so.
 This is done using an AWS cross-account role.